history-lab/archiving-digital-records/2024/05-command-line-intro.md

 * You can access the command line on your laptop
 * Differences (typically minor) across platforms and versions
 * Different notebooks: different memory, disk space, SW versions
-* Leads to an excellent chance of idiosyncratic issues arising
+* Leads to a high chance of idiosyncratic issues arising
 * Impairs the initial learning experience
 ---
 # GitHub Codespaces for the exercises